-With the International Program, you will enjoy all the wonderful core components that Aardvark Israel has to offer as well as travel to eight different countries throughout the world during your nine months in Israel.
-An option to participate in only one semester of the International Program including four trips is also available.
+With the International Add-ons, you will enjoy all the wonderful core components that Aardvark Israel has to offer as well as the option travel to different countries throughout the world during your time in Israel.

 Through exciting and memorable trips designed to enhance your semester or year in Israel and deepen your understanding of the greater world around them, you will also gain a fuller appreciation for the reaches of the Jewish community worldwide.
 The trips are designed for the students to have a great time, but at the foundation of each itinerary is a strong educational rationale designed to enrich the participants.

 On each of these trips, you will…